 Type: Twill, chino, corduroy, denim or jean.
 No sweat/nylon jogging, or yoga pants are allowed.
-Pants are to be worn at the waist (no sagging or excessively tight pants).
+Pants are to be worn at the waist (no sagging).
 Overalls may be worn with collared shirts that have sleeves.
-Shorts must extend to the knee area.
+Shorts must not be cut-off or frayed and must extend to the knee area.
 No athletic shorts.
+Pants/shorts must not have holes or tears or appearance of holes or tears.